Protocatechuate 3,4-dioxygenase

-Thus, the two substrates of this enzyme are 3,4-dihydroxybenzoate (protocatechuic acid) and O_{2}, whereas its product is 3-carboxy-cis,cis-muconate.
+The two substrates of this enzyme are protocatechuic acid and oxygen.
+Its product is 3-carboxy-cis,cis-muconic acid.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The systematic name of this enzyme class is protocatechuate:oxygen 3,4-oxidoreductase (decyclizing).
 Other names in common use include protocatechuate oxygenase, protocatechuic acid oxidase, protocatechuic 3,4-dioxygenase, and protocatechuic 3,4-oxygenase.
 This enzyme participates in benzoate degradation via hydroxylation and 2,4-dichlorobenzoate degradation.
 It employs one cofactor, iron.

 This enzyme has been found effective at improving organic fluorophore-stability in single-molecule experiments.
 Commercial preps of the enzyme isolated from Pseudomonas spp. generally require further purification to remove strong contaminating nuclease activity.